kirkrodrigues/clp/docs/src/user-guide/quick-start-compression/index.md

 # Compression

-You can compress your logs using a script in the package.
+You can compress your logs using a script in the CLP package.
 Depending on the format of your logs, choose one of the options below.

 :::{caution}
 If you're using the `clp-json` release, you can only compress JSON logs.
-If you're using the `clp-text` release, you should only compress text logs (you can compress JSON logs as text, but searches will be haphazard).
+If you're using the `clp-text` release, you should only compress text logs (`clp-text` can compress and search JSON logs as text, but it cannot query individual fields).
 This limitation will be addressed in a future version of CLP.
 :::

 ::::{grid} 1 1 2 2